M2TeamArchived/NSudo/docs-src/docs/Readme.md

 -H Show this content.
 -Help Show this content.

-Context Menu:
-  -Install   Copy NSudo to the Windows directory and add the context menu.
-  -Uninstall Remove NSudo in the Windows directory and the context menu.
+Please use https://github.com/Thdub/NSudo_Installer for context menu management.

 PS:
     1. All NSudo command arguments is case-insensitive.
     2. You can use the "/" or "--" override "-" and use the "=" override ":" in
        the command line parameters.
 For example, "/U:T" and "-U=T" are equivalent.
     3. To ensure the best experience, NSudoC does not support context menu.

 Example:
     If you want to run Command Prompt with TrustedInstaller, enable all privileges and the default Integrity Level.
         NSudo -U:T -P:E cmd
 ```